 If you are considering a divorce in South Carolina, where do you begin?
 Laws can vary significantly from one state to the next.
 You will want to understand the criteria for filing, residency requirements, your options for grounds and how they can affect your settlement outcome, and the legal procedures and steps involved.

-Let’s take a step-by-step look at divorce in South Carolina so you go into yours with a firm understanding of the process.
+An experienced Columbia divorce lawyer can help you with the finer details needed in your court petition filing.
+However, you can continue reading to take a basic step-by-step look at divorce in South Carolina so you can get a firm understanding of the process.

 Before you can file for divorce in South Carolina, you must fulfill residency requirements.
-These will depend on whether one or both spouses live in the state:
+A South Carolina family lawyer with Melone Hatley, P.C. can help you determine residency, depending on your situation.
+The residency requirements will depend on whether one or both spouses live in the state:

 - If both you and your spouse live in South Carolina, either spouse can file for divorce after living there for at least three months.